 (…existing texts …)

 Various additional conditions may set or reset the NAV for a STA that is not an HE STA(#8269), as described in 10.4.3.3 (NAV operation during the CFP).
-When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
-The exact time of updating the NAV is described as follows.
-This NAV update operation is performed when the PHY-RXEND.indication primitive is received, except when the PHYRXEND.indication primitive is received before the end of the PPDU, in which case the NAV update (#6495)is performed at the expected end of the PPDU.
+When the NAV is reset, a PHY-CCARESET.request primitive shall be issued. (#11134) This NAV update operation is performed when the PHY-RXEND.indication primitive is received, except when the PHYRXEND.indication primitive is received before the end of the PPDU, in which case the NAV update (#6495)is performed at the expected end of the PPDU.

 (…existing texts …)